Mirror Symmetry for Quiver Algebroid Stacks: Introduction

-Indeed, Sklyanin algebras \cite{AS87,ATV} provide an even more interesting class of deformations of $\A$.
-Such deformations were constructed in \cite{CHL-nc} using mirror symmetry.
-One of the relations take the form $p(\hbar) a_2 b_1 + q(\hbar) b_2a_1 + r(\hbar) c_2 c_1$, where $(p(\hbar),q(\hbar),r(\hbar))$ is given by theta functions and produces an embedding of an elliptic curve in $\bP^2$. \end{example}

-Van den Bergh \cite{vdBergh} showed that the quiver algebra $\A$ is derived equivalent to the usual geometric crepant resolution $X$.
-The former provides a very efficient way to extract information, via its modules and Hochschild cohomology.

-On the other hand, a `manifold' description of a space is equally important, in order to extract and describe local structures of the space.
-In this paper, we would like to give such a local-to-global description also for a quiver algebra.
+We are motivated from quiver crepant resolutions of singularities found by Van den Bergh \cite{vdBergh}, where quiver algebras served as noncommutative crepant resolutions.
+Van den Bergh showed that these quiver algebras and the usual geometric crepant resolutions have equivalent derived categories.
+This proves a version of the Bondal-Orlov conjecture that two crepant resolutions of the same Gorenstein singularity have equivalent derived categories.

+In this paper, we would like to find local-to-global descriptions for quiver algebras via mirror symmetry.
+We formulate the notion of a local chart of a quiver algebra, and find charts and chart transitions via quasi-ismorphisms of Lagrangian immersions in the Fukaya category.

 We understand a quiver algebra $\A=\C Q/R$ as the homogeneous coordinate ring of a $Q_0$-graded noncommutative variety, where $Q_0$ denotes the vertex set.
-It is natural to ask for affine charts of such a variety.
+It is natural to ask for affine local charts of such a variety, which we expect to be a path algebra with a single vertex.
+Motivated by this, we introduce the notion of quiver algebroid stack, see Definition \ref{def:qstack}, which is formed by gluing the path algebras via representations with possibly nontrivial gerbe terms.